-The Wannsee Conference took a big step among the many small steps to the “Final Solution” of exterminating the Jewish People.
+The Wannsee meeting took a big step among many previous steps to the “Final Solution” of exterminating the Jewish People.

 Please pray for the peace of Jerusalem and help us bring the message of the Prince of Peace to Israel and the nations.

 “Speak tenderly to Jerusalem, and proclaim to her that her hard service has been completed, that her sin has been paid for, that she has received from the LORD’s hand double for all her sins.”
 (Isaiah 40:2)